Candidates

 with the P.O.S.T.
 Commission.

-Candidates for Road Supervisor are required to
+Candidates for Road Superintendent are required to

 file their affidavit of qualification with the